Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Introduction

-\end{thm} Shortly afterwards, Peccati and Tudor \cite{PT} established a multidimensional extension of Theorem \ref{NPthmIntro}.
+\end{thmm} Shortly afterwards, Peccati and Tudor \cite{PT} established a multidimensional extension of Theorem \ref{NPthmIntro}.
 Since the publication of these two important papers, many improvements and developments on this theme have been considered.
 In particular, Nourdin and Peccati \cite{NPchi} extended Theorem \ref{NPthmIntro} to the case when the limit of $F_n$'s is a centered gamma distributed random variable.
-We refer the reader to the book \cite{ivangiobook} for further information and details of the above results.
+We refer the reader to \cite{ivangiobook} for further information and details of the above results.

-Heuristic argument linking Theorem \ref{UZthmIntro} and Theorem \ref{NPthmIntro} was given by Rosi\'nski \cite[pages 3--4]{R}, while addressing a question of Albert Shiryaev.
-Namely, let $F$ and $G$ be two i.i.d.\ centered random variables with fourth moment and unit variance.
-The link comes via a simple formula
+A heuristic argument linking Theorems~\ref{UZthmIntro} and~\ref {NPthmIntro} was given by Rosi\'nski (\cite{R}, pages 3--4), while addressing a question of Albert Shiryaev.
+Namely, let $F$ and $G$ be two i.i.d. centered random variables with fourth moment and unit variance.
+The link comes via a simple formula,

-criterion \eqref{eq:RS}, as well as the celebrated Bernstein's theorem that asserts that $F$ and $G$ are Gaussian if and only if $F+G$ and $F-G$ are independent.
-A rigorous argument to carry through this idea is based on a characterization of the asymptotic independence of multiple Wiener-It\^o integrals, which is much more difficult to handle than the plain independence, and may also be of an independent interest.
-The covariance between the squares of multiple Wiener-It\^o integrals plays the pivotal role in this characterization.
+criterion \eqref{eqRS}, as well as the celebrated Bernstein theorem that asserts that $F$ and~$G$ are Gaussian if and only if $F+G$ and $F-G$ are independent.
+A~rigorous argument to carry through this idea is based on a characterization of the asymptotic independence of multiple Wiener--It\^ o integrals, which is much more difficult to handle than the plain independence, and may also be of an independent interest.
+The covariance between the squares of multiple Wiener--It\^o integrals plays the pivotal role in this characterization.